Recognising 1000 Solutions

 Chances are the SolarImpulse Foundation wouldn’t be able to find you.
-So who discovers who qualifies for this label?
-Likely as not, you’re in an under-funded start-up, with a PR budget of zero.
-But by contrast, listed Solution owners include giant corporations.
+So to get around that, who discovers who qualifies for this label?
+Likely as not, you’re in an under-funded start-up, with no PR budget.
+But by contrast to start-ups, listed Solution owners include giant corporations with big budgets.
 If it is a concern that big players dominate the list, the foundation appears to take care of that.

-But it’s clearly not enough to just ask for or expect this recognition.
+But it’s clearly not enough to just ask for nor to expect this recognition.
 Indeed, there is a prescribed application process to follow.
 It filters through a process to see if one created a solution of interest.
-If this meets their criteria, it is still further verified by their experts in the field.
+If this meets their criteria, it is still further verified by their experts in the appropriate field.

 The adjudication process follows your completed application.
-This starts with information, detailed data, reports, publications and references by request.
-Then the selected experts scrutinise your submission of scientific material, based on their broader knowledge and category expertise.
-These scientists eventually get their opportunity to interrogate your submittal.
-It’s akin to defending your academic thesis.
+This application form starts with information requirements, detailed data, reports, publications and references by request.
+The completed application is forwarded to selected experts to scrutinise your submission of scientific material, based on their broader knowledge and category expertise.
+After scrutiny, experts eventually get their opportunity to interrogate your submittal.
+It’s akin to defending an academic thesis.

 I expect that their inquiry will be challenging.
-I say that, even with 10,000 hours of R&D on this topic under my belt.
+I say that I expect to be challenged, even with 10,000 hours of R&D on this topic under my belt.
 We know that the science is really complex, often in dispute.
-In fact, it’s certainly not settled science.
-It’s a fast-changing field, with few subject-matter experts and many opinions.
-There is too little global experience on lakes like this one.
+In fact, it’s common cause that it is not settled science.
+It’s a fast-changing field of developing theories and data discovery, with few subject-matter experts and many opinions.
+Clearly there is too little global experience on lakes like this one.
 More specific than that, Lake Kivu may just be the only one like this on Earth.

 Can we be one who qualifies for this label?

 “Our Solar Impulse Label awards efficient, clean and profitable solutions with a positive impact on environment and quality of life.“